Priscila Perales

-Silvia Priscila Perales Elizondo is a Mexican model, actress and beauty pageant titleholder She was crowned Nuestra Belleza México 2005.
+Silvia Priscila Perales Elizondo (born February 24, 1983) is a Mexican model, actress and beauty pageant titleholder She was crowned Nuestra Belleza México 2005.
 She was a top 10 semifinalist in the Miss Universe 2006 pageant.
 The following year, she became the first Mexican to win the title of Miss International in 2007.

 After competing in beauty pageants, Priscila debuted as an actress in Hispanic soap operas with Univision and Telemundo television networks in Miami, Florida, where she currently resides.
 She retired from modeling in 2014 and married race car driver Adrián Fernández in 2018.

 Early life

 Perales born on 24 February 1983 in Monterrey, Nuevo León, Mexico to Mexican parents Jesús Perales and Sylvia Elizondo.
 She has a younger brother, Jesus Perales Elizondo.
 She was raised in the neighborhood of San Pedro Garza García where she lived until 2008.
 She studied elementary, middle school and high school in the American School Foundation of Monterrey (ASFM).
 As a teen she did local modeling and studied a Communications Major in the University of Monterrey (UDEM) falling one semester short of graduating, given she won the Miss Mexico title in 2005 and moved to Mexico City for training, in preparation for the Miss Universe pageant.